 Today’s social media also makes it a lot easier to keep up from afar.
 Some families put out a call to other families via the local spouse or base Facebook pages to see who else is a fan and who is watching the game where.
 This is an easy way to meet new like-minded friends!

 Jennifer uses the NFL app on her phone to keep tabs on the Pats as well as liking the Patriots fan page on FB.
 While Jan has an NHL.TV subscription, she also follows along on several Facebook pages and groups that track the Pittsburg teams.
 “I follow some folks on twitter,” says Jan.
 “There are lots of Pittsburgh fans in the D.C. area.
 When the Pens win at the phone booth (the Verizon Center), the Pens fans meet on the steps of the National Gallery across the street and chant “This is our house.”

-Author: Carla Olivo, PCSgrades Strategic Communications Coordinator, is a freelance journalist and event planner.
-She previously served as the Director of Communications for Operation Hug-A-Hero and as the Media Relations Officer for the Delaware Department of Transportation.
-She has garnered numerous industry awards including the Associated Press award for Spot News Reporting, News Writing, Enterprise Reporting, Documentary Reporting and Society of Professional Journalist awards in News Writing and Spot News Reporting.
-During her career as a television journalist, Carla covered the search for Manuel Noriega in Panama, Operation Desert Storm, The Gulf War, the collapse of the Soviet Union, and the aftermath of Hurricane Andrew.
+Author: Carla Olivo, PCSgrades Strategic Communications Coordinator previously served as the Director of Communications for Operation Hug-A-Hero and as the Media Relations Officer for the Delaware Department of Transportation.
+She has garnered numerous industry awards including the Associated Press award for Spot News Reporting, News Writing, and Documentary Reporting.
 She lives in Northern Virginia with her husband, a retired USMC Lt.
 Colonel, and their two children.
 You can follow her on Twitter @olivowriter.